gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    SCTP layer and can be delivered to the DTLS layer MUST be read and processed by DTLS.

-   User messages that arrive between ChangeCipherSpec and Finished messages and use the new epoch have probably passed the Finished message and MUST be buffered by DTLS until the Finished message has been processed.

 ### DTLS 1.3 Considerations

    Before sending a KeyUpdate message, the DTLS endpoint MUST ensure that